vineetsingh1055/slate/source/index.md

 `

 <a name="addGeoAudienceToClient"></a>
-## Add Geo Audience to a Client
+## Create a Geo Audience
 <aside class="notice">POST v2/clients/{clientSlug}/geo-audiences</aside>

 ### Description

-Add a new Geo Audience to Client.
+Add a new Geo Audience to a Client.

 ### Example